 The following discussion should be read in conjunction with our condensed consolidated financial statements and the related notes that appear elsewhere in this report.
 We have made statements in this discussion that are forward-looking statements.
 In some cases, you can identify these statements by forward-looking words such as "may", "might", "will", "should", "expect", "plan", "outlook", "anticipate", "believe", "estimate", "intend", "predict", "potential" or "continue", the negative of these terms and other comparable terminology.
 These forward-looking statements, which are subject to risks, uncertainties and assumptions about us, may include projections of our future financial performance, based on our growth strategies and anticipated trends in our business.
 These statements are only predictions based on our current expectations and projections about future events.
-There are important factors that could cause our actual results, level of activity, performance or achievements expressed or implied by the forward-looking statements.
+There are important factors that could cause our actual results, level of activity, performance or achievements to differ materially from the results, level of activity, performance or achievements.
 In particular, you should consider the various risks outlined under "Risk Factors" in our 2017 Annual Report on Form 10-K and this Quarterly Report on Form 10-Q.

 Although we believe the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, level of activity, performance or achievements.
 Moreover, neither we nor any other person assumes responsibility for the accuracy or completeness of any of these forward-looking statements.
 You should not rely upon forward-looking statements as predictions of future events.
-We are under no duty to and we do not undertake any obligation to update or review any of these forward-looking statements to actual results or revised expectations whether as a result of new information, future developments or otherwise.
+We are under no duty to and we do not undertake any obligation to update or review any of these forward-looking statements after the date of this filing to conform our prior statements to actual results or revised expectations whether as a result of new information, future developments or otherwise.